Stephanie Hewitt, LEP#3975

 Nationally-Certified School Psychologist (NCSP)

-Northeastern California Association of School Psychologists (NECASP), President Elect for 2022-2023 School Year
+Northeastern California Association of School Psychologists (NECASP), Board Member since 2021 and President for 2023-2024 School Year